About the Program

 - Active participation in rotations, projects, education, and research

-- Devote up to 20 percent time working in the fellow's primary clinical specialty.
+- Devote up to 20 percent of time working in the fellow's primary clinical specialty

-- Completion of Epic physician builder courses I and II and AMIA 10x10 Introduction to Biomedical & Health Informatics course
+- Completion of Epic physician builder courses I and II and American Medical Informatics Association (AMIA) 10x10 Introduction to Biomedical & Health Informatics course

 - Service to local as well as national informatics communities

 - Please visit our BCM Trainees Resource Page to learn about stipends and benefits available to fellows.